IPAMS/IDSimF/README.md

 ## Documentation

+The documentation and user guide is available online at https://idsimf.readthedocs.io/

 The main documentation is written with [Sphinx](https://www.sphinx-doc.org/).
-It is located in `/documentation` and can be compiled to html with `make html`.
+It is located in `/documentation` and can be compiled to html locally with `make html`.
 See the documentation for details of the simulation applications and modules.

 ## IDSimPy